krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

   * Fast repeats: the number of times that data updates are requested after a touch action is triggered.
 This addresses the issue that some states in HA can update very quickly after a service call, whereas others can have substantial lag (e.g., garage doors, some types of lights).
   * Fast slowdown: the amount by which fast repeats are progressively slowed down.
 This amount of time is added to each subsequent repeat.
   * Status information: Small text below the title bar shows the number of widgets read from the YAML configuration, and the version number of the TFT file.
 The WiFi status and signal strength are indicated in the top right corner.
+  * Pressing on the date-time in the title bar will immediately put the device to 'sleep' (blacked out screen).
   * **🔸 Linking/Unlinking of NSPanel physical buttons to relays.**  This linking _**can  also be done in Home Assistant**_ via the UI switches that ESPHome creates  _**or by holding down one of the buttons for ~6 seconds**_ to link/unlink it from its respective relay.
 When linked, pushing the physical NSPanel buttons will toggle their respective relays (as with the original firmware).
 When unlinked, you can use the buttons to trigger other automations in Home Assistant.
 Even when unlinked, holding a button for 3 to 5 seconds will still toggle the relays (so that there is always a way to turn the relay off).
  The device will provide audible feedback with:
     * 🎵 a beep (after ~3 seconds) to let you know you when to release the button to cause an 'override' relay toggle;